-Wake County Environmental Services will begin testing the water in recreational beach areas as summer outdoor activity increases.
-During the summer season (late May–Labor Day weekend) Wake County samples fresh water bodies at public beaches and some private camps for E. coli and Enterococci bacteria in order to inform swimmers and others who come in contact with the water regarding bacteria levels in recreational water.
+Wake County Environmental Services samples fresh water bodies at public beaches and some private camps for E. coli and Enterococci bacteria during the summer season (late May–Labor Day weekend).
+This program is in accordance with regulations adopted by the Board of Human Services of Wake County in order to inform swimmers and others who come in contact with the water regarding bacteria levels in recreational water.
 These bacteria are plentiful in feces of humans and animals and indicate presence of feces, which may contain pathogens capable of causing human illness.

-- Red – Closed for public health nuisance; conditions exist for elevated health risks.
+Red – Closed for public health nuisance; conditions exist for elevated health risks.
 Body contact with water is not allowed.
-Beach will remain closed the nuisance is abated.
+Beach will remain closed until the nuisance is abated.

 To see the status of a recreational waters location: